logo

 b.
 The Problems with Giftedness

 William Sidis continues to be the most prominent example of a "failed" child prodigy.
-Education experts, the media, and regular parents of non-prodigies have criticized Boris and Sarah over the years for being overbearing, overly focused on their son's academic performance, and underwhelmed by the responsibility of raising a well-rounded child.
-The debate over how to raise a gifted child and whether giftedness is inherited, as Boris and Sarah believed, or if it is more influenced by environment is still stoked by William's story.
+Education experts, the media, and regular parents of non-prodigies have criticized Boris and Sarah for being overbearing, overly focused on their son's academic performance, and underwhelmed by the responsibility of raising a well-rounded child.
+The debate over how to submit a gifted child and whether giftedness is inherited, as Boris and Sarah believed, or if the environment influences William's story still stokes it.

 III.
 How did Sidis' intelligence come to be a curse?

 Comstock's predictions, regrettably, did not come to pass.
-His biography sheds light on Sidis' time at Harvard and shows that he struggled to lead a normal life.
+His biography sheds light on Sidis' time at Harvard and shows he struggled to lead an everyday life.
 In addition to the unfavorable media attention, he was frequently teased and mocked by other Harvard students.
-At the age of 16, Sidis graduated from Harvard and then went to Rice University to work as an assistant professor of mathematics.
-He spent a year instructing college students while also penning a book on Euclidean geometry.
+At 16, Sidis graduated from Harvard and then went to Rice University to work as an assistant professor of mathematics.
+He spent a year instructing college students while penning a book on Euclidean geometry.
 However, soon after leaving Rice University, Sidis became frustrated with his department and the disrespectful behavior of some students toward him.
 He then returned to Harvard to finish his law degree.
 Sidis spent nearly three years studying law before leaving college in 1919 for an unspecified reason.

 WHAT IS YOUR IQ?